-6. If the fluid is low, add fluid in small amounts, continuously checking the level until it reaches the FULL COLD range.
-Be sure to put the dipstick back in the reservoir.
+5. If the fluid is low, add fluid in small amounts, continuously checking the level until it reaches the range between the MIN and MAX lines.
+Be sure to put the cap back on the reservoir.
 Refer to Maintenance product specifications and capacities in this chapter for the proper fluid type.